The capital city of Costa Rica is located on a plateau at 1200 m elevation, surrounded by mountains and valleys.

 Having in mind the fact that recent history has no records of terrorism in San Jose tourists can feel free and safe.
 However, suspicious activity is always possible, so remain attentive.

 High-level strategies when stealing, like spilling something on you, is applied on the streets of San Jose.
 Taxi drivers are constantly trying to overcharge the negligent passengers.
 Also, tourists need to watch out their credit cards.

 WOMEN TRAVELERS RISK : MEDIUM

 When solo female travelers are in question, it is safe to travel to Costa Rica.
-You just need to pay attention to your clothing and showing of the expensive electrical gadgets.
-Closeness of the beaches makes it normal to wear beachwear, but rural areas demand more modest dressing.
+You just need to pay attention to your clothing and showing off the expensive electrical gadgets.
+The closeness of the beaches makes it normal to wear beachwear, but rural areas demand more modest dressing.
 Machismo is still dominant in Costa Rica, so just do not pay attention to shouting or whistling and try to ignore them.

 So...
 How Safe Is San Jose Really?

 Once a tourist decides to visit a certain city, the main question is the safety standards of travelers there.
 In comparison to other cities in Costa Rica, San Jose has a higher rate of crime.

 It is usually packed with tourists during the day and it is a generally safe city, but the situation gets worse during the night.